Skip to content

 });

-When resolving placeholders, the agent has access to the full object data and the surrounding space context (except for _-prefixed fields).
+When resolving placeholders, the agent has access to the full body and the surrounding space context (except for _-prefixed fields).
 Placeholders are instructions, not templates, and do not need to repeat information already present in other fields.

 Placeholders are resolved by the AI during the mutation and replaced with concrete values.
 The {{...}} syntax is never stored — it only guides the agent while creating or updating the object.